JeremieLitzler/journal/docs/2023/06/how-to-setup-substack-publication-for-2-languages-in-2023/README.md

 <!-- markdownlint-disable MD033 -->
 <p class="newsletter-wrapper"><iframe class="newsletter-embed" src="https://iamjeremie.substack.com/embed" frameborder="0" scrolling="no"></iframe></p>

-When it comes to creating your newsletter with Substack, you have a wide choice of solutions.
+When it comes to creating your newsletter, you have a wide choice of solutions.

-I choose Substack because of its values: putting the writers first and provide efficient tools to help them grow their subscriber base.
+I chose Substack because of their values: putting the writers first and provide efficient tools to help them grow their subscriber base.

-However, when you speak 2 languages fluently, it isn’t straight forward how you can maintain a newsletter in each language.
+However, when you speak 2 languages fluently, it isn’t straight forward how you can maintain a newsletter in each language in a single publication.

 You could use two distinct publications, but I had written quite a few posts when I realized I needed to tidy up my publication regarding the dual-language content.

-Plus, some parts of the publication can’t be translated, yet.
+Plus, some parts of the publication can’t be translated anyways.

 ## English must be the default language

-As of today, you can’t set up all the content in your preferred language.
+As of today, you can’t set up all the texts in your preferred language.

 The following will be in English, so pick the values carefully: